 Meanwhile, the outer parts of the proto-stellar disk never coalesce into planets.
-Outside the orbits of the planets, the Sun is left with a disk of icy bodies beyond Neptune.
+Outside the orbits of the planets, the Sun is left with a disk of icy bodies beyond Neptune - the Kuiper Belt.

-Kuiper Belt
+Asteroid Belt Jupiter Un Kuiper Belt